 KNOW A DESERVING TEACHER for that 2e child?
 Students in grades 1-12 can write an essay nominating a teacher for a Disney vacation in Orlando through the "A+ for Teachers at Downtown Disney" contest, which runs until April 15.
 The essay should explain how the teacher has made a difference in the student's life and will be judged on its relevance to theme, creativity, originality, and the merit of the teacher's accomplishments as outlined in the essay.
 Find out more.

 TIGER MOTHERING.
 Scientific American weighs in on the currently raging discussion of rigor in bringing up children.
 The magazine interviews developmental psychologist Laurence Steinberg, who has written about ethnic differences in parenting in the US.
-Find it
+Find it.

 EDUCATORS GUILD NEWSLETTER.
 The January issue is out, focusing on acceleration.
 The Guild is sponsored by the Davidson Institute for Talent Development.
 Find the issue.